janhove/janhove.github.io/_posts/2020-01-21-statistical-control-measurement-error.md

   sigma ~ normal(0, 2);

   // Prior for reliabilities
-  reliability_A ~ beta(30, 10); // assume this has been estimated using some metric to be
+  // assume the reliability for A has been estimated using some
-                                // roughly 0.78, but with considerable uncertainty reliability_B ~ beta(95, 5); // assume this has been estimated using exceptional reliability
+  // metric to be roughly 0.78, but with considerable uncertainty reliability_A ~ beta(30, 10);
+	// assume B has been estimated using exceptional reliability reliability_B ~ beta(95, 5);

   // Prior for latent means
   latent_means ~ normal(0, 3);